Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Application to Big Oil Companies

 where $a'$ is the coefficient and $\varepsilon_i'$ is the Gaussian white noise.
 The one-step-ahead forecast of $\tau_i$ is then simply the average of its past values.
 We resort to this static model as we find no autocorrelation structure in the empirical study.

 For the daily variance parameter $\sigma^2_i$, we utilize the HAR model of \cite{Corsi2009}.
 They model volatility by the realized variance over different time periods.
-Specifically, the daily realized variance is dependent on the realized variance of the previous day, the realized variance of the previous week and the realized variance of the previous month.
+Specifically, the daily realized variance is dependent on the realized variance of the previous day, the previous week, and the previous month.
 In our case, the logarithm of the parameter $\sigma^2_i$ follows the autoregressive process

 where $a''$, $b''$, $c''$, $d''$ are the coefficients and $\varepsilon_i''$ is the Gaussian white noise.